Addie: No, I don't know what it is, but if you got 'em I sure bet they belong to somebody else!

-Paper Moon is a 1973 comedy-drama film based on the novel Addie Pray by Joe David Brown, directed by Peter Bogdonovich, and starring the father and daughter team of Ryan and Tatum O'Neal.
+Paper Moon is a 1973 comedy-drama film based on the novel Addie Pray by Joe David Brown, directed by Peter Bogdanovich and starring the father and daughter team of Ryan and Tatum O'Neal.

 The film was nominated for Academy Awards in four categories: Best Screenplay Adaptation, Best Sound, and two nominations for Best Supporting Actress — Madeline Kahn and Tatum O'Neal herself.
 Tatum won, making her the youngest actor to win a competitive Oscar (she was 10).

 This work provides the following tropes:

 - The Alleged Car: The truck Moze trades his 1936 Ford Convertible for.